AnupamJassal/Anupam10023/README.md

 ### Hi there, this is Anupam 👋

-### Currently studying MCA at BIT Mesra,looking for a job in the field of Computer Science ..!!
+### Studied MCA at BIT Mesra,looking for a great oppurtunity ahead
-💻Code Name : intel_101

 🖥️ MyBlog : https://armour001.blogspot.com/